-The program fee is 150 Euro per week in a dorm in the volunteer house or in a host family
+The program fee is 150 Euro per week in a dorm in the volunteer house or with a host family.

-If accommodation in a single room in the volunteer house is desired the charge is 200 Euro per week.
+If accommodation is in a single room in the volunteer house, the charge is 200 Euro per week.

 The fees do not include flights, visas, insurance, vaccinations and other personal expenses.